Man sentenced to nearly 15 years' jail over death of teen who was starved, beaten and chained in toilet

 In February 2021, the trio created a WhatsApp chat group to monitor and report Baoying’s "mistakes".

-Eventually, the punishment meted out to Baoying escalated to "full-blown torture and abuse", the prosecution charged.

-The trio restricted Baoying’s food intake, forced her out of the flat on some occasions and confined her in the toilet to "reflect on her mistakes".
+The abuse intensified in the months before her death, even as she grew visibly weak and injured.
+They restricted Baoying’s food intake, forced her out of the flat on some occasions and confined her in the toilet to "reflect on her mistakes".

-Bocan took control of Baoying’s money and gave her only S$20 to S$30 a week for one meal a day, which was supposed to be what court documents described as "mixed vegetable rice".
+Bocan took control of Baoying’s money, giving her only S$20 to S$30 a week for one meal a day, which was supposed to be what court documents described as "mixed vegetable rice".
 This was purportedly to teach her about hunger and to be grateful for her food.

-Chee taught the two men to beat Baoying "properly" by demonstrating on them first to gauge the extent of force they could use.
+Chee taught the two men to beat Baoying "properly" by demonstrating on them first.

 Baoying would then be beaten when deemed to have misbehaved, including on one occasion when she accepted a blanket and a straw mat from a stranger after being chased out of the flat, for "behaving like a beggar".